 Wet: Small breed wet dog food tends to cost between $0.75 and $2 for a 3.5-ounce can or tray.

-We've listed our top five types of small breed dog food above, but those aren't the only quality options out there.
-We know not every food is right for every dog, so we've researched some alternative suggestions.
 The Diamond Naturals Small Breed Chicken and Rice Formula is a dry food made from cage-free chicken, rice, and other grains, including barley and sorghum.
 It's highly digestible, with added probiotics, and it contains a decent amount of lean protein.

-If you'd prefer a wet food, consider the Tiki Dog Aloha Petites, which are nutritionally balanced for small dogs.
-Although it’s not one of the 16 brands the FDA called out, this is still a grain-free formula, so we'd recommend feeding it in combination with a dry food that contains grains.
+If you'd prefer wet food, consider the Tiki Dog Aloha Petites, which are nutritionally balanced for small dogs.
+Although it’s not one of the 16 brands the FDA called out, this is still a grain-free formula, so we'd recommend feeding it in combination with dry food that contains grains.

 Q. Do all small breed dogs require small breed dog food?

-A. Small breed dog food is a fairly recent addition to the dog food market, so you might be wondering if your little dog really needs it.
+A. Small breed dog food is a fairly recent addition to the dog food offerings available, so you might be wondering if your little dog really needs it.
 If your small breed dog is thriving on its current food, there's really no need to switch, but if you're looking to change foods, or your dog is underweight or lacking energy, a switch to a specially formulated small breed dog food may be beneficial.

 Q. Can I feed my small breed dog puppy food instead of small breed dog food?

 A. Puppies are small, but they have different nutritional requirements from small breed adult dogs, so you can't use small breed dog food and puppy food interchangeably.
-That said, if you have a small breed puppy, you can buy small breed puppy food.
+That said, if you have a small breed puppy, you can get small breed puppy food.

 Q. How do I switch my dog to a new food?